sbgraves237/radioMonitor/README.md

 * 0_7.
 Modify the infinite loop of 0_6 to create a file folder for each day and store the *.wav files for that day in that folder.

+* 0_8.
+Change copyright to a standard software license that's free for noncommercial uses.

 * 1_0.
 Release the version from 0_7 after testing.